corina/chatty-chatbot/README.md

 So I can update the responses,
 I want to be able to create a new one, see, update and delete an old one

-## Built

-Built using JavaScript and jQuery for the single page user facing app and Ruby on Rails for the admin backend.
-Tested using Rspec and Capybara.

 ## Installation